OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 :::success
 **Using sc.exe**
-This Microsoft TechNetÂ [article](https://technet.microsoft.com/en-us/library/cc754599.aspx)Â is a great reference on the sc.exe utility including the failure action above.
+This Microsoft TechNet [article](https://technet.microsoft.com/en-us/library/cc754599.aspx) is a great reference on the sc.exe utility including the failure action above.
 :::

 ## Deploying Services built with Topshelf